Surgery for advanced lung cancer(stage IV)

 In those patients with advanced lung cancer (stage IV) who are seeking active treatment, the current standard of care is systemic anti-cancer treatment.
 This involves chemotherapy, targeted treatments (for those with EGFR or ALK positive tumors) or immunotherapy.

-If you are interested to participate in RAMON or if you would like to discuss your individual management, do not hesitate to contact me.
+If you would like to discuss your individual management, do not hesitate to contact me.